Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 InstitutionPolicy SummaryPermit RequiredContact

 UIUC requires all drone operations on campus to be approved by the Division of Research Safety.
-Memorial Stadium has a TFR during football games.
-All recreational and commercial flights must have prior authorization.
+Memorial Stadium remains subject to federal TFR during football games.
+University police use drone detection technology.

 Northwestern requires prior approval from the Office of Risk Management for all drone operations on Evanston and Chicago campuses.
-Ryan Field has a TFR during athletic events.
+Ryan Field is subject to federal TFR during football games.
+City of Evanston municipal moratorium also applies.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.